Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Results

 \subsection{Sod shock tube}

-The second test case is the widely studied Sod shock tube problem, where a 1D tube of length $1$ m contains a fluid, here argon, with an initial discontinuity in density and temperature at $x=0.5$ m.
+The first 1D test case is the widely studied Sod shock tube problem, where a tube of length $L=1$ m contains a fluid, here argon, with an initial discontinuity in density and temperature at $x=0.5$ m.
 The left and right temperatures are set to $T_l=273$K and $T_r=218.4$K while the initial density is chosen depending on the flow's Knudsen number, with the condition $\rho_r=0.125\rho_l$.
+The Knudsen number Kn is defined as the ratio of the mean free path $\lambda$ to the characteristic length $L$ of the problem, ie.

-The tube was discretized in 100 equal cells and two different regimes were investigated: a rarefied case with a Knudsen number of Kn = $0.1$ and a denser regime with Kn$=0.001$.
-To solve both cases with ED-DVM and in order to respect the CFL condition with a CFL number of $\frac{\max(|v_{min}|,|v_{max}|)\Delta t}{ \Delta x}=0.9$, the time step is set to $\Delta t = 6.667\times 10^{-6}$s and the uniform velocity space limited to $[-4\sqrt{2RT_l};4\sqrt{2RT_l}]$.
-The van Leer limiter was used in order to avoid any nonphysical oscillations due to the high gradients around $x=0.5$ m.
-The shock then propagates for $7\times 10^{-4}$s and results for the first three moments are compared at that point in time to those obtained via Discrete Simulation Monte-Carlo (DSMC).
+The tube was discretized in 100 equal cells and two different regimes were investigated: a dense case with $\rho_r=1.0725\times 10^{-5}$ kg/m$^3$, resulting in a maximum Knudsen number around Kn = $0.01$ and a rarefied regime with $\rho_r=1.0725\times 10^{-7}$ kg/m$^3$ for a maximum of Kn$=1$.
+To solve both cases with ED-DVM and in order to respect the CFL condition with a one-dimensional CFL number of $\max(|v_{min}|,|v_{max}|)\frac{\Delta t}{ \Delta x}=0.9$, the time step is set to $\Delta t = 6.667\times 10^{-6}$ s and the uniform velocity space limited to $[-4\sqrt{2RT_l};4\sqrt{2RT_l}]$.
+The~\citet{barth1989design} limiter was used in order to avoid any nonphysical oscillations due to the high gradients around $x=0.5$ m.
+The shock then propagates for $7\times 10^{-4}$ s and results for the first three moments are compared at that point in time to those obtained via DSMC.

 The Variable Hard Sphere collision model was used for the DSMC reference simulations in order to match the definition of viscosity in the BGK equation.
 In the low density case, the DSMC reference results could be obtained with the same time step but in the near-continuum case, a 20 times smaller time step and adaptive subcells had to be used in order to resolve the mean collision time and the mean free path.
 Furthermore, the need of around $10^6$ particles per cell to reduce the stochastical noise induced by DSMC greatly exceeded the computational cost of ED-DVM on this unsteady flow that prevents any time averaging.
-Indeed, only 50 velocity points were needed in the rarefied case to match DSMC (Fig.~\ref{fig:sodrare}), while 15 were enough to reach good accuracy in the dense regime (Fig.~\ref{fig:soddense}).
+Indeed, only 15 velocity points were needed in the dense case to match DSMC (Fig.~\ref{fig:soddense}), while 50 were enough to reach good accuracy in the rarefied regime (Fig.~\ref{fig:sodrare}).
+Besides, as it can be seen that the difference between DVM simulations using the ESBGK model and those using the Shakhov model are negligible, only the Shakhov model will be used in the following tests as it is the one with the simplest (and most efficient) implementation.